kushidesign/kushi/README.md

                :text-align :center
                :font-size  :18px}})])
 ```
-You could also use shorthand syntax with style maps, and mix in tokenized keywords as well.
+You could also use shorthand syntax with style maps, and mix in tokenized keywords.

 ```Clojure
 (defn my-component []